holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.panel("Hello World").servable()
 ```

-You must always include `pn.extension` to configure the application.

-You don't have to provide any arguments to `pn.extension`, but we recommend you at least configure

-- the `sizing_mode` to `stretch_width` in order to achieve responsiveness.
-- a `template` to get a familiar layout with a *main* area and an (optional) *sidebar* area.

-You use `pn.panel` in the same way as `st.write` to *magically* display
-Python objects like (markdown) strings, dataframes, plots and more.
-Check out the
-{py:function}`pn.panel <panel.panel.base.panel>` API Reference for the
-details.

-You use `.servable` to add one or more Panel objects to the *template* when served as a web app.

 You *serve* and *show* (i.e. open) the app in your browser with *autoreload* via

 ```bash
 panel serve app.py --autoreload --show
 ```

-See the [Command Line Guide](../../server/commandline.html) for more
-command line options.

-The application looks like

 ![Panel Hello World Example](../../_static/images/panel_hello_world.png)